Bamboozlerrl/Rule-Edits/README.md

         - (1) Phase 1
           - (aa) Novice captains with a rostered player possessing Minors to Novice DEP status may claim a player from the pool of eligible Minors drops and replace a player on their roster with DEP status with the Minors drop.
           - (bb) The Minors drop will be awarded to the team with the highest bid, calculated by the value of the DEP being released added with any additional TCA from their budget they choose to spend.
-          - (cc) Any player with DEP status who is removed from a roster during phase 1 is ineligible for phase 2 of the add/drop process.
+          - (cc) Any player with DEP status who is removed from a roster during phase 1 is ineligible for phases 2 and 3 of the add/drop process.
         - (2) Phase 2
           - (aa) Novice captains may claim any eligible player.
           - (bb) Claims will be made in the form of bids and will be processed in stages.
             - (I) A bid will be defined as a rostered player who was obtained during the auction draft and any number of TCA.
             - (II) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
+            - (III) Bidding Process:
               - (1) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
               - (2) All teams will have the opportunity to make a bid on any eligible players in each stage of the present phase.
 When a stage is complete, the players will be awarded to the team with the highest value bid.
               - (3) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
 If there are multiple bids of the same value on different players, those bids will be processed in order of submission.
 If multiple bids on a single player are received from a single team, only the most recent submission will be considered.